WWOOFING WITH US

 Here’s what some of them are doing now:

 Adam came to us from Scotland and after the first month knew he was a baker at heart.
 Adam stayed longer than most, having made himself indispensable.
 He left to travel to the bakery of another apprentice, Meredith, In Florida and returned to work at Leeds Bread Co-Op.
-Adam rejoined us in March 2016 and we helped he and another apprentice, Fleur Hoyle set up a new bakery at White Post, Langford Budville, some 4 miles away.
-Adam and Fleur have taken over our baking for markets and have developed their own style.
-Look out for more whole and locally grown grains at their White Post Bakery.
+Adam rejoined us in March 2016 and we helped him and another apprentice, Fleur Hoyle set up a new bakery at White Post, Langford Budville, some 4 miles away.
+Adam and Fleur ran White Post Bakery until January 2018.
+Adam is now baker at De Superette Bokrijk Bakery near Antwerp.

 Alex already knew he wanted to open a bakery in Bristol when he came to us and he focussed on perfecting his sourdough.
 He certainly did that – Alex’s East Bristol Bakery won the Best Bristol Bakery in the Bristol Food awards in 2014 and goes from strength to strength.

 Leonie thought she wanted to be a chocolatier until she discovered sourdough.
-After leaving us Leonie got a job with Alex at East Bristol Bakery where she continues to head up the oven.
-Another of our WOOFers, who also did a short stint in the bakery, Rosy Benson joined East Bristol Bakery in Autumn 2015.
+After leaving us Leonie got a job with Alex at East Bristol Bakery where she still works part-time while training to be a mental health nurse.
+Another of our WOOFers, who also did a short stint in the bakery, Rosy Benson joined East Bristol Bakery in Autumn 2015 and now works at E5 Bakery on London.

 Phil perfected the art of Ciabatta here – getting up earlier than anyone ever had before.
 It was worth it.
 After leaving us Phil got help from the Princes Trust to set up his bakery Hemmings Bakehouse.
 Phil sells his bread and pastries at markets in the South East at Sissinghurst and Gillingham.